 - It applies to all UK businesses;

-- It will apply to full time, part-time and flexible zero hours employees;
+- It will apply to full time, part-time and flexible zero hours employees and other workers;

 - Employers will need to designate employees as “furloughed workers”;

-- Employers will need to notify the employees they are furloughed and not therefore required to work;
+- Employers will need to notify the employees they are furloughed and not therefore required to work in writing;

 - Furlough must last for an initial period of 3 weeks (claims can be made every 3 weeks);